sharonsun131/Stock-ananlysis/README.md

 <img width="357" alt="VBA_Challenge_2018" src="https://user-images.githubusercontent.com/102264298/163291810-03ed84d6-5a2d-4c02-9461-021790995402.png">

-## Summery
+## Summary
 ### What are the advantages or disadvantages of refactoring code?

---Advantages: refactoring will help our code more organized and easier to understand or read.
+Advantages: refactoring will help our code more organized and easier to understand or read.

---Disadvantages: refactoring process can affect the testing outcomes and it is time consuming.
+Disadvantages: refactoring process can affect the testing outcomes and it is time consuming.

 ### How do these pros and cons apply to refactoring the original VBA script?